 - Check sterile supplies to ensure that they are not outdated

 Outlook for Employment

-Employment of patient care technicians is projected to grow 17 percent through 2024, much faster than the average for all occupations.
-Overall employment of medical instrument preparers – including surgical processing technicians – is expected to grow 14 percent 2024, much faster than the average for all occupations.
+Employment of patient care technicians is projected to grow 11 percent through 2026, faster than the average for all occupations.
+Overall employment of medical instrument preparers – including surgical processing technicians – is expected to grow 11 percent through 2026, faster than the average for all occupations.